Jeff Moorad

-Jeffrey S. Moorad is an American businessman and investor.
-He began his career as a sports agent, before serving as General Partner and CEO of MLB's Arizona Diamondbacks, and Vice-Chairman and CEO of MLB's San Diego Padres as well as extended the San Diego partnership by acquiring the St Louis Blues for Padres ownership.
+Jeffrey Shawn Moorad is an American businessman and investor.
+He began his career as a sports agent, before serving as General Partner and CEO of MLB's Arizona Diamondbacks, and vice-chairman and CEO of MLB's San Diego Padres as well as extended the San Diego partnership by acquiring the St. Louis Blues for Padres ownership.

 Player representation

 Moorad began specializing in athlete representation in 1983.
 He concentrated on Major League Baseball and signed a number of athletes, including Will Clark and four other members of the United States national baseball team in the 1984 Summer Olympics.
 In 1985 he partnered with Leigh Steinberg, and the two would go on to work together for eighteen years and negotiate more than $3 billion in athlete contracts.
-Their firm, 'Steinberg & Moorad,' represented such athletes as Steve Young, Troy Aikman, Warren Moon, Manny Ramirez, CC Sabathia, Vernon Wells, Edgerrin James, Ed Reed, Pat Burrell, Darin Erstad, Adam Dunn, Luis Gonzalez, Orlando Hernandez, Thurman Thomas, Eric Karros, Iván Rodríguez, Mo Vaughn, Shawn Green, Raul Mondesi, and Nikola Jokic among many others.
+Their firm, 'Steinberg & Moorad,' represented such athletes as Steve Young, Troy Aikman, Warren Moon, Manny Ramirez, CC Sabathia, Vernon Wells, Edgerrin James, Ed Reed, Pat Burrell, Darin Erstad, Adam Dunn, Luis Gonzalez, Orlando Hernandez, Thurman Thomas, Eric Karros, Iván Rodríguez, Mo Vaughn, Shawn Green, Raul Mondesi, and Nikola Jokić among many others.
 'Steinberg & Moorad' was sold in October 1999 to the Assante Corporation, a Canadian asset management firm, for a reported $120 million.

 Moorad was named to The Sporting News’ annual 100 Most Powerful People in Sports on eight occasions.

 Major League Baseball

 Arizona Diamondbacks

 In 2004, Moorad became an owner and CEO of the Arizona Diamondbacks.
 He owned close to 12% of the team, estimated to be worth around $18 million in 2009.
-While with Arizona, Moorad was a General Partner, Chief Executive Officer, the spokesman for the Diamondbacks’ ownership group, and oversaw the day-to-day operations of the franchise.
+While with Arizona, Moorad was a general partner, chief executive officer, and spokesman for the Diamondbacks ownership group, and oversaw the day-to-day operations of the franchise.